MdSamsuzzohaShayon/django-drf-nuxt-ecommerce/README.md

 ### Instructions
  - Create a table with all single data staff of the website such as logo, title, background image, offer, description, and more
- - Create a table for address
+ - Do some SEO in frontend
  - Make a loader in frontend to fetch data
  - On delete product or category, images should be deleted from the folder too
  - customize django rest framework user password validation